DJTwoTone/emotional_chronicles_backend/readme.md

 ### Current Deployment

-A live version of this project can be found at [NO WHERE](www.itisntdeployedyet.placeholder)
+A live version of this project can be found at [EMOTIONAL CHRONICLES](https://infallible-mahavira-dffe57.netlify.app/)

+A live version of the API can be found at [EMOTIONAL CHRONICLES API](https://emotional-chronicles-backend.herokuapp.com)

+The mono-repo can be found at [MONOREPO](https://github.com/DJTwoTone/Emotional_Chronicles)

+The backend-repo can be found at [BACKEND](https://github.com/DJTwoTone/emotional_chronicles_backend)

+The frontend-repo can be found at [FRONTEND](https://github.com/DJTwoTone/emotional_chronicles_frontend)

 ### Current Features